- Overview

 For even better quality scan in one or more resolution steps higher than your desired output.
 During export we scale the image down to the desired output resolution resulting in super high quality images.

-Select a folder to copy a duplicate of all exported document files.
+This option allows to select a folder to copy a duplicate of all exported document files.
 During export it will generate a backup of all your documents to an external drive or backup server.
 All this during a single export.

 If you generate Searchable PDF files, which is a process that takes some time, the PDF files will only be generated once and then a straightforward copy will be performed to the backup folder which is considerably more efficient than exporting the same batch to two destinations.

-Your suggestions are welcome!
+19. Your suggestions are welcome!

 Share with us your ideas about how to use the CaptureBites Folder Connector or let us know how to improve it by clicking here.